-(2) A departmental exemption, exempting a person or vehicle from a provision of a regulation made under the Road Traffic Act 1974 section 111(2)(d) (the former provision), that was in effect before commencement day must, on and from commencement day, be taken to be an exemption granted by the CEO under regulation 462(1) of these regulations exempting the person or vehicle from the provision of the Road Traffic (Vehicles) Act 2012 or of these regulations that corresponds to the former provision, on the same conditions as the departmental exemption.
+(2) A departmental exemption, exempting a person or vehicle from a provision of a regulation made under the Road Traffic Act 1974 section 111(2)(d) (the former provision), that was in effect before commencement day must, on and from commencement day, be taken to be an exemption granted by the CEO under regulation 462(1) of these regulations exempting the person or vehicle from the provision of the Road Traffic (Vehicles) Act 2012 or of these regulations that corresponds to former regulation 60 means the Road Traffic (Vehicle Standards) Regulations 2002 regulation 60 as it was in effect immediately before commencement day.

-(3) An application for a departmental exemption that was made before commencement day but not decided before commencement day must, on and from commencement day, be taken to be an application made under regulation 467 of these regulations.
+- the former provision, on the same conditions as the departmental exemption. - (3) An application for a departmental exemption that was made before commencement day but not decided before commencement day must, on and from commencement day, be taken to be an application made under regulation 467 of these regulations.